Definition of Conversion Costs

 Conversion costs is a term used in cost accounting that represents the combination of direct labor costs and manufacturing overhead costs.
 In other words, conversion costs are a manufacturer's product or production costs other than the cost of a product's direct materials.

-You can think of conversion costs as the manufacturing or production costs necessary to convert raw materials into products.
-Expressed another way, conversion costs are a manufacturer's product or production costs other than the costs of raw materials.
+Expressed another way, conversion costs are the manufacturing or production costs necessary to convert raw materials into products.

 An example of direct labor are the employees working on the assembly line of a manufacturer.

 Examples of manufacturing overhead include the utilities, indirect labor, repairs and maintenance, depreciation, etc. that is occurring within a company's manufacturing facilities.